gaqzi/sanitarium.se/_posts/2015-10-27-testing-multiple-versions-of-python-on-snap-ci.md

 slug: testing-against-many-versions-of-python-on-snap-ci
 title: Using multiple versions of Python on Snap CI
 subtitle: Why just play with one snake?
+description: The one where our hero finds and tames multiple Pythons
 categories:
 - blog
 tags: